regulardave84/fake-api/README.md

 # fake-api-cucucmber-jvm
-A project demoing Rest Assured and Gson for API Testing in Cucucmber JVM
+A project demoing Rest Assured for API Testing in Cucucmber JVM